ibm-cloud-docs/cloud-databases/howto-allowlists.md

 While IBM values the use of inclusive language, terms that are outside of IBM's direct influence are sometimes required for the sake of maintaining user understanding.
 As other industry leaders join IBM in embracing the use of inclusive language, IBM continues to update terminology to reflect those changes.
 We updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
 You might encounter continued references to this former terminology while we work to implement these deeper changes to code, API, and CLI commands.
 {: .note}

-Each deployment is limited to 100 allowlist entries.
-{: .important}

 ## Using IP allowlists on your Deployment
 {: #ip-allowlist}

 When you create an allowlist, only IP addresses that match the allowlist or are in the range of IP addresses in the allowlist can connect to your deployment.
 Allowlists can be enabled for both public endpoints and private endpoints.
 When no IP addresses are in the allowlist, the allowlist is disabled and the deployment accepts connections from any IP address.

+Each deployment is limited to 100 allowlist entries.
+{: .important}

 Even if not explicitly allowlisted, {{site.data.keyword.cloud_notm}} management services are still able to connect.
-{: .tip}
+{: .note}

 ### Setting an allowlist
 {: #set-allowlist}